shikhi7/IITK-Search-Engine/README.md

 Another is that there is no web front end to it.<br>

 # Running the program
-In terminal, run "python3 webclawer".<br>
+In terminal, run "python3 webcrawler".<br>